Being that unique investor who has the power to constantly time the market and continually make a profit is the dream for most traders and investors.

 Rule 2: Don't sell during minor crashes - instead, have the patience to weather the storm, or even better, milk the opportunity to buy low.

-There is a key distinction between a small correction and a market crash.
+There is a noteworthy distinction between a complete market meltdown and a common 10% market correction.
 If the companies you own are established and successful, they are likely to return to their pre - crash price before long, making holding on the wisest decision.
-Warren Buffett takes this idea one step further and often goes on a buying spree when markets turn, essentially buying additional shares of his top stock picks at a big discount and listening to his own advice, 'Be fearful when others are greedy and greedy when others are fearful.'
+Warren Buffett takes this idea further by frequently going on purchasing binges when the markets turn, basically purchasing extra shares of his top stock picks at a major markdown and doubling - down on his very own recommendations.

 When It Comes to Trading Your Retirement, A Risk Adjusted Trading Strategy Should be Followed

 It's just human that many surrender to emotions and attempt and game the framework by timing the market.
 But consider this: Nobel Laureate William Sharpe found in 1975 that a market timer would have to be accurate 74% of the time to beat a passive portfolio.
 Even a slight outperformance probably wouldn't be worth the energy - and given that even the experts generally fail at it, market timing shouldn't be your exclusive investing strategy of choice, especially using assets earmarked for your retirement.

 Actively trading for alpha, outsized, short - term gains through market timing and other high - risk trading strategies is fine with a small portion of your investable assets, but for your longer - term retirement assets, a risk -adjusted focused investment solution generally makes more sense.

 If you'd like to learn how to 'super-charge' your retirement assets, get our free report: